Jane Digby: Life in Syria

 At age 46, Digby travelled to the Middle East and fell in love with Sheik Medjuel el Mezrab.
-The sheik's name has also been spelled as "Mijwal al Mezrab" and as "Mijwal al-Musrab".
-Twentieth-century sources sometimes incorrectly report it as "Abdul Medjuel el Mezrab".
+The sheik's name has also been spelled as "Mijwal al Mezrab alanzi " and as "Mijwal al-Musrab".
+Twentieth-century sources sometimes incorrectly report it as "Abdul Medjuel el Mezrab alanzi".
 Medjuel was a sheik of the Mezrab section of the Sba'a, a sub-tribe in Syria of the great Anizzah tribe.
 He was 20 years her junior.
 The two were married under Muslim law and she took the name Jane Elizabeth Digby el Mezrab.
 Their marriage was a happy one and lasted until her death 28 years later.
 It has been written that Jane Digby was referred to as Shaikhah Umm al-Laban (literally sheikha mother of milk) due to the colour of her skin.

 Digby adopted Arab dress and learned Arabic in addition to the other eight languages in which she was fluent.
 Half of each year was spent in the nomadic style, living in goat-hair tents in the desert, while the rest was enjoyed in a palatial villa that she had built in Damascus.
 She spent the rest of her life in the city, where she befriended Sir Richard Burton and Lady Burton – Isabel Burton – while the former was serving as the British consul, and Abd al-Kader al-Jazairi, the exiled leader of the Algerian revolution.